wmcb91/ember-components-diagnostic/diagnostic.md

 Record your responses inside the fenced code blocks below each question.

-1. Give an example of a visual hierarchy that could be modeled with components (draw a wireframe).
+1. Give an example of a visual hierarchy that could be modeled with components.
+Explain why each piece might be it's own component.

     ```md
     <!-- your response here -->